Join us for the 2019 Delta/Surrey Heritage Fair!

 The student chooses and researches a topic of interest to him/her.
 This can be a local historical figure, an event of national significance, or anything in between.
 The student then presents what s/he has learned in a creative and unique project display.

 A heritage fair is designed to bring students, schools, and community members together in a celebration of Canada’s unique culture and heritage.
 It operates on three different levels:

 In early spring, students showcase their project displays in the School Heritage Fair.
 Other classes, parents and administrators are invited to visit and interview students about their research.

 At the end of the Fair, the teacher short-lists projects for the Regional Heritage Fair.

 2. Regional Heritage Fair

-In April, outstanding projects from across Delta and Surrey are showcased at the Delta/Surrey Regional Heritage Fair.
+Projects from across Delta and Surrey are showcased at the Delta/Surrey Regional Heritage Fair.
 Students who created these projects are invited to participate in a two-day program of heritage activities.
 They will also be interviewed about their research by a panel of judges.